 Step 1 - Plan for Dust

-If you’re working on an exterior wall, close all nearby windows to prevent dust entering the house.
+If you’re working on an exterior wall, close all nearby windows to prevent dust from entering the house.
 If you’re working on an interior wall, consider setting up a tent around your work using drop cloths, tarps and masking tape.
-Incorporate the nearest door or window into your tent and create negative pressure within the tent by installing a box fan, blowing outside, through the door or window.
+Incorporate the nearest door or window into your tent and create a negative pressure within the tent by installing a box fan, blowing outside, through the door or window.
 Use cardboard, plywood, or sheetrock scraps to seal the holes around the fan and tape the joints with masking tape.
 Lastly, use heavy brown construction paper to protect floor finishes.
 Tape the paper down with masking tape.